Open Learning at Harvard

 Saving Schools: History, Politics, and Policy in US Education

 How did the American school system, which used to be the envy of the world, fall to a point where a majority of 15-year-old US students in math, science, and reading fall below the students in the majority of industrialized nations?
 Paul E. Peterson, Henry Lee Shattuck Professor of Government at Harvard University, explores school politics and the pros and cons of various reform options.
 Peterson discusses the topics covered in the edX course in the video below.
 You may also read more in the Saving Schools course description

 Science and Cooking

 Calling all foodies!
-Deconstructing classic dishes made by famous chefs, learning the basics of gastronomy, and understanding the scientific basics of recipes are just some of the topics and lessons covered in Science and Cooking.
+Deconstructing classic dishes made by famous chefs, learning the basics of gastronomy, and understanding the scientific basics of recipes are just some of the topics and lessons covered in the course.
 You get to work in the laboratory and examine the soft materials that make up food.
 Each week you get to hear a different chef lecture about food and feel your glands salivate.

 Sets, Counting, and Probability